itsrexb/demeter/readme.txt

-This project is an odesk inspired framework.
+This project is an odesk inspired platform